 My favorite digital thermometers have wires that connect the display to the probe.
-The display sits outside of the grill while the probes register the heat inside.
+The display sits outside the grill, while the probes register the heat inside.
 You can leave the probes in the meat and leave the lid closed while you monitor the cooking.

-I don’t like to be chained to my grill, especially if I’m entertaining or it’s a hot day.
-Wireless thermometers let you read the display from a distance, using a receiver that picks up a radio frequency from the transmitter or an app that reads the thermometer via Bluetooth.
+I don’t like to be chained to my grill, especially if I’m entertaining, or it’s a hot day.
+Wireless thermometers let you read the display from a distance, using a receiver that picks up a radio frequency from the transmitter or an app that reads thermometer via Bluetooth.

 Radio frequency has a longer range than Bluetooth.
 Although it might be more inconvenient to carry around a separate monitor, you can mow the lawn or hang out in the basement while you wait for your food to finish cooking, all the time being able to keep an eye on the temps.

 If you spend tens of dollars on a cut of meat that gets overcooked because you didn’t have a thermometer, you might kick yourself.
 If you do it twice, you’ll be really upset.